ClayLipscomb/Odapter/README.md

 * Invokes packaged functions and stored procedures
 * Hydrates a List of (record type derived) DTOs from a returned (incl.
 OUT param) typed cursor result set
 * Hydrates a List of DTOs from a returned untyped cursor result set using configurable mapping:
-    - Mapping by name: column name to property name (underscore_delimited column translated to public PascalCase, protected camelCase or privated underscore prefixed camelCase property)
+    - Mapping by name: column name to property name (snake_case column translated to public PascalCase, protected camelCase or private underscore prefixed camelCase property)
     - Mapping by position: column position to property position via attribute
     - For performance, uses thread-safe static cache for mappings of C# DTO to Oracle result set
 * Constructs (from underlying columns) and hydrates DataTable from returned untyped cursor result set; captions are created from column name or alias